britishdan/greeting-tdd-tutorial/part-4.md

 ```
 Notice that the FakeClock uses an `AtomicInteger` for the mutable state.
 We want access to this variable to be thread-safe because it is accessed from 2 threads, the test thread and the server thread.

 Run the tests and see that the new test is still failing.

+### Green
 We can now implement the feature using our new `Clock` class in the `greet()` method.

 **/src/main/scala/com/wix/Greeter.scala**
 ```scala